Colleges by Location

 Located in the heart of the Rocky Mountains, the University of Wyoming offers students a unique backdrop for outdoor activities and exploration.
 The proximity to various national parks, wildlife preserves, and outdoor recreational areas provides countless opportunities for skiing, hiking, rock climbing, and more.
 Along with its beautiful surroundings, UW embraces its Western heritage, hosting events such as rodeo competitions and cultural festivals that showcase the traditions and values of the region.
 Whether it is academic excellence, outdoor adventures, or a vibrant campus community, the University of Wyoming offers an exceptional educational experience for students seeking to broaden their horizons and achieve their goals.

-Located in Laramie, WY, University of Wyoming is a public university.
-Its campus is 1,993 acres in size.
-This institution follows a semester-based calendar.
+University of Wyoming is a public university located in Laramie, WY.
+This educational institution operates on a semester-based calendar.
 It has an acceptance rate of 96%.
-The freshman retention rate at University of Wyoming is 75% and the six-year graduation rate is 61%.
+The freshman retention rate at University of Wyoming is 79% and the six-year graduation rate is 59%.

 Quick Facts